dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_PAIRS_CYCLONE
      Specify which cyclone numbers to include in the tropical cyclone analysis.
-Per the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_, this can be any number 01-99 (HH format).
+Per the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_, this can be any number 01-99 (HH format).
 Use a space or comma separated list, or leave unset if all cyclones are desired.

      | *Used by:*  TcPairs
      | *Family:*  [config]
      | *Default:*  Varies

    TC_PAIRS_DLAND_FILE
      The file generated by the MET tool tc_dland, containing the gridded representation of the minimum distance to land.
-Please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information about the tc_dland tool.
+Please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information about the tc_dland tool.

      | *Used by:*  TcPairs
      | *Family:*  [config]